wp-plugins/fb-viral-downloader/readme.txt

 **Yes, this plugin works really fine with WordPress 3.8!
 It is also compatible for older Wordpress versions upto 3.0.1.**

-= Is it possible for the users by any means to download the file without sharing on Facebook? == **No, the download is only possible when the viewer shares the download link on Facebook.**
+= Is it possible for the users by any means to download the file without sharing on Facebook? = **No, the download is only possible when the viewer shares the download link on Facebook.**

-=Can I share any pdf or zip file?
+= Can I share any pdf or zip file? =
 **Yes, the plugin allows you to share any format of file you want**

-= Is the plugin compatible with my theme?
+= Is the plugin compatible with my theme? =
 **Yes, the plugin is completely compatible with all the Wordpress themes!**

-= Can I add title and description to the link that will be posted on Facebook?
-**Yes, you can add title and a brief description to the link to be posted on Facebook wall of the user.**
+= Can I add title and description to the link that will be posted on Facebook? = **Yes, you can add title and a brief description to the link to be posted on Facebook wall of the user.**

 ==Screenshots===